What is magento 2 integration?

 After activating, we can see the integration detail in the picture below.

-The access token after generating can be used by any API test tools (as swagger or postman) or any 3rd party applications.
-Our HexaSync Integration Platform used the same method for integrating Magento 2 eCommerce website with ERP systems like Acumatica and Infor CloudSuite Industrial as well.
+After being generated, the access token can be used by any API test tool (such as Swagger or Postman) or any third-party application.
+Our HexaSync Integration Platform used the same method for integrating Magento 2 eCommerce websites with ERP systems like Acumatica and Infor CloudSuite Industrial.

 The example below is a simple API request for retrieving all the subcategories under the default root category of the Magento 2 sample database.